Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/3D Liver and Liver Tumor Segmentation/Readme.md

 - Data

     ```python
     %matplotlib inline
     from pathlib import Path
     import nibabel as nib
     import matplotlib.pyplot as plt
     import numpy as np
     from celluloid import Camera
     from IPython.display import HTML

+    # Load the data